Darkwing Duck: Production

 Darkwing Duck was developed as a last-minute replacement with concept artwork by Michael Peraza for a proposed reboot of The Rocky and Bullwinkle Show, when the management team realized that Disney did not own the rights to the characters (Disney merely held home video rights to the series).

-The show was a spin-off of the very successful series DuckTales.
 Darkwing Duck entered production roughly one year after DuckTales ended.
 Darkwing Duck was inspired by two specific episodes of DuckTales: "Double-O-Duck" starring Launchpad McQuack as a secret agent, and "The Masked Mallard" in which Scrooge McDuck becomes a masked vigilante superhero wearing a purple uniform and cape.
 The name "The Masked Mallard" became an epithet often used in the new show to refer to Darkwing himself.

 Tad Stones was directed to come up with a series for The Disney Afternoon around the premise of Double-O-Duck, as an executive liked the title Double-O Duck as a spoof of James Bond and felt Launchpad McQuack would take the starring role.
 It turned out that the title Double-O Duck could not be used as the Broccoli family owned the 'double-o' title.

 A new name was selected, "Darkwing Duck".
 Thus, Stones designed a new character for the lead, Drake Mallard, while selecting McQuack as the sidekick.
 This name would result in a new look (Double-O Duck was to wear a white tuxedo and black domino mask).
 Other elements of the show, such as Darkwing's habit of coining new catchphrases every time he announced himself, would be invented during production.
-(As an in-joke, the episode "A Duck by Any Other Name" had Drake suggest "Double-O Duck" as his new secret identity and Launchpad remarked that it "seems kinda silly".)
+(As an in-joke, the episode "A Duck by Any Other Name" had Drake suggest "Double-O Duck" as his new secret identity, and Launchpad remarked that it "seems kinda silly".)

 Where most prior Disney Afternoon series included at least some preexisting animated characters, Darkwing Duck featured a completely original cast.
 Even the DuckTales characters it reused had no counterpart in early Disney shorts or the comics.
 The only exception was the episode "In Like Blunt", which featured cameo appearances by the Beagle Boys, Flintheart Glomgold and Magica De Spell.